“Let go or be dragged.” Zen Proverb

 The second was a quote I read by Maya Angelou: “I did then what I knew how to do.
 Now that I know better, I do better.”

 This quote chimes very well with my experience of life.
 I only have to look back at my own past behaviour to see that I was doing the best that I could at times when that wasn’t great for me or for the people around me.
-Now, as an evolved human, I try to do better.
-Would it not follow that the people who have wronged me in the past were just doing what they knew how to do?
-Wouldn’t I want somebody to give me a second chance and not put boundaries up to prevent me from making amends?
+Now, as a more evolved person, I try to do better.
+Would it not follow that the people who have hurt me in the past were just doing what they knew how to do?
+Wouldn’t I want somebody to give me a second chance and not put barriers up to prevent me from making amends?

-The third thing happened when I was doing pretty well at forgiving the key “wrongdoers” in my life.
+The third thing happened when I was doing pretty well at forgiving the key people who had hurt me during in my life.
 In fact, I was feeling pretty smug .
 But I was still holding onto some resentment.
 Some feeling of having been “wronged”.
 Some righteous entitlement to blame.

 This was the most painful step.
 The decision to forgive felt great.
 The transition itself was incredibly painful.
 And the resolution made me feel like an adult.

-Literally from that day forward, I started to breathe again.
+From that day forward, I started to breathe again.
 Life became expansive.
-It wasn’t instant but in time, I was able to properly forgive anybody who had wilfully or otherwise, “wronged“ me.
+It wasn’t instant but in time, I was able to properly forgive anybody who had wilfully or otherwise, hurt me.
 The wound that I had kept open started to heal.